norm/whatnext/tasks.md

 - [X] filter output based on urgency
 - [X] summarise urgency?
 - [X] rework sample.md to example.md, and use it for docs/usage.md
-- [ ] completed/cancelled in sixth category?
+- [X] completed/cancelled in sixth category

 # future enhancements